boscore/ibc_contracts/ibc.token/README.md

   void fcrollback( const std::vector<transaction_id_type> trxs );
 ```
  - this action may be used when repairing IBC system,
-   used to force rollback specified original transaction records in table `origtrxs`.
+   used to force rollback (refund) specified original transaction records in table `origtrxs`.
  - **trxs** original transactions that need to be rolled back.

 #### fcrmorigtrx